Ram pressure stripping in the EAGLE simulation: Ram Pressure Models

 Here $\Sigma_{\mathrm{gas}}$ is the mass surface density of the galaxy gas integrated along the ram pressure direction, and $g_{\mathrm{max}}$ is the maximum restoring acceleration along the direction of the ram pressure. $P_{\mathrm{ram}}$ is the ram pressure, which is given by

 where $\rho_{\mathrm{ICM}}$ is the density of the intracluster medium (ICM) through which the galaxy is passing, and $v_{\mathrm{rel}}$ is the relative velocity between the galaxy and the ICM.

-We compute $\rho_{\mathrm{ICM}}$ and $v_{\mathrm{rel}}$ from the local ICM properties around each galaxy at each timestep.
-The relevant ICM particles are taken to be those that pass through a sphere containing all the gas bound to each galaxy, or through a sphere with 30 kpc radius if larger.
+We compute $\rho_{\mathrm{ICM}}$ and $v_{\mathrm{rel}}$ from the local ICM properties around each galaxy at each simulation output.
+The relevant ICM particles are taken to be those that pass through a sphere containing all the gas bound to each galaxy, or through a sphere with 30 kpc radius if larger \footnote{The median number of ICM gas particles used to compute the ram pressure is 1081, with interquartile range 302 to 3456. $3.8\%$ of outputs have ram pressure estimates based on fewer than 50 particles; this is most commonly caused by very low ICM velocities relative to the galaxy, such that few ICM particles pass through the sphere containing the galaxy.}.
 ICM particles with density above $5\times 10^{13} \msun/$Mpc$^{3}$ and temperature less than $10^{7}$ K are excluded from consideration to avoid selecting cold, dense substructures within the cluster.
 The relative velocity is $v_{\mathrm{rel}} = v_{\mathrm{ICM}} - v_{\mathrm{CoM}}$, where $v_{\mathrm{CoM}}$ is the center-of-mass velocity of the galaxy subhalo, and $v_{\mathrm{ICM}}$ is the ICM velocity. $v_{\mathrm{CoM}}$ is computed from the subhalo particles, but the ICM particles have a range of velocities.
 To obtain a single direction and magnitude for $v_{\mathrm{rel}}$, we take its direction $\hat{v}_{\mathrm{rel}}$ to be the one that maximizes the value of $\sum m_{i} \vec{v}_{i} \cdot \hat{v}_{\mathrm{rel}}/\sum m_{i}$, where $m_{i}$ and $\vec{v}_{i}$ are the masses and velocities of the ICM particles selected as described above.
 The summed quantity is taken to be the magnitude of the relative velocity.
 The median density of ICM particles with relative velocity direction within 60$^{\circ}$ of $\hat{v}_{\mathrm{rel}}$ is taken to be the value of $\rho_{\mathrm{ICM}}$.
-The ICM velocity is assumed to be unidirectional and constant throughout each timestep.
+The ICM velocity is assumed to be unidirectional and constant between simulation outputs.
+We find that our ram pressure magnitude estimates are generally similar to those computed using the prescription given in \citet{marasco}, even with small numbers of ICM particles passing through the galaxy.

+The ram pressure computed in this manner is presented as the color scale in Figure \ref{fig2}, in which we show the trajectories of a subset of galaxies in our sample as they fall into their host clusters, as well as the evolution of their neutral and ionized gas masses.
+We see in the top row of panels that the ram pressure typically increases with decreasing distance to the center of the cluster, as expected.
+The second row of panels shows the evolution of the neutral gas mass of each galaxy, indicating that typically large ram pressures ($P_{\mathrm{ram}} \gtrsim 10^{-12.5}$ Pa) are required to efficiently strip neutral gas from the disk.
+Such conditions in most cases occur significantly within $r_{200c}$, during the galaxy's pericenter passage.
+By contrast, the bottom row of panels shows that the ionized halo can be stripped by lower ram pressures, which occur even outside of $r_{200c}$.

 For the right-hand term in Eqn. \ref{eq1}, we will adopt different analytic approximations for the neutral gas disk and the quasi-spherical ionized gas halo: the former from \citet{gunngott}, and the latter from \citet{mccarthy}.